Update: This is for an older version of the Mac mini. We also have a post to read about the 2012 Mac mini.

 And the back of the optical drive and hard drive.

-Macminicolo.net, a Las Vegas colocation company, has been hosting Mac minis since their introduction in January 2005.
-They have become the leaders in this niche market and are known for their personal service.
-They currently host hundreds of Mac minis for satisfied customers located in 26 different countries around the world.
+Macminicolo, a Las Vegas colocation company, has been hosting Mac minis since their introduction in January 2005.
+They are the leaders in this niche market and are known for their personal service.
+They currently host hundreds of Mac minis for satisfied customers located in 36 different countries around the world.
+Get more info on our frequently asked questions page.